kyma-project/community/guidelines/coding-standards/helm.md

 This section covers the minimal requirements and conventions of metadata schema definition for Kyma charts.

 The schema defines configuration parameters important from a customer perspective, as opposed to all parameters you can find in the `values.yaml` files.
 These parameters can vary depending on installation.
+When defining a schema for a Kyma chart, follow these guidelines:
 * Make sure to place the `values.schema.json` metadata file where the chart's `values.yaml` file resides.
 See the screenshot for reference.

    ![Example 1](../../assets/metadata-schema.png)